AdobeDocs/marketo.pt-BR/help/marketo/product-docs/mobile-marketing/admin/verify-push-configuration.md

    ![](assets/image2015-4-22-17-3a25-3a8.png)

-1. Confirme se as plataformas desejadas foram lidas e verificadas e clique em **Fechar**.
+1. Confirme se as plataformas desejadas foram lidas e clique em **Fechar**.

    ![](assets/image2015-4-22-18-3a52-3a38.png)